genughaben/aws_spark_data_lake_etl/README.md

 * Login to your AWS account.
 * Create a Notebook in EMR with a Spark cluster.
 3 machines m5.xlarge suffice.
 Make sure the cluster features at least Spark.
 * Copy code from aws_cluster_notebook.ipynb into the notebook window.
+* Fix output_data variable: add your notebooks or your own S3 bucket path!
 * Run the jupyter notebook once the cluster is up.

 **To execute on AWS EMR cluster as Script**: